 SSS online registration guide and steps to check SSS contributions and membership data records online in 2021 for voluntary members, self-employed, OFW, and employees.

 Members that have internet access can make online transactions like setting appointments to specific SSS servicing branch, get their existing 10-digit SSS ID number, members data change E4, update contact information, salary loan application, and submit retirement benefits claim application.

 They can also process maternity benefits claim, educational assistance loan, flexi-fund enrollment, and request copies of their membership data records.
 All of these can be done at the comfort of home.
-There is no long waiting time, no hassle from traffic, no transportation cost, and most of all saves time.
+There is no long waiting time, no hassle from traffic, no transportation cost, and most of all save time.

 It provides benefits package if the mentioned members have experienced disability, maternity (female members), sickness, retirement, and death.
-Depending on the members’ status, their primary beneficiaries will also received social protection services from this government institution.
+Depending on the members’ status, their primary beneficiaries will also receive social protection services from this government institution.